 It is rare to find a conventional (or joint-leased) apartment with utilities included in Orlando.
 It's important to ask the apartment team what is included in the monthly rent because some utilities, like electricity, may be included with a cap but others, like water, may have to be paid separately depending on usage.
 Most often in non-student apartments, your monthly rent will not include any utilities and it will be your responsibility to pay them separately.
+For tis on how to set up utilities and more, check out the Orlando Relocation Guide.
 To see your apartment options with utilities included, simply check off your desired utilities under the "Cable and Utilities" section of 407apartments.

 Student Housing with Utilities Included

 In some student housing communities, you have a utility cap and in others, you are granted unlimited utilities.
 A cap is when your utilities are included up to a certain budgeted amount.
 For instance, if a student community has a $40 utility cap, that means once you and your roommates exceed the $40 cap, you are responsible for dividing the amount between the number of roommates and paying the remaining balance of the bill.
 On the other hand, some student apartments offer unlimited utilities, where you're not limited to a monthly utility cap.
 Apartments that offer this feature are rare now, but some student housing communities use this as a periodic promotion.
 Finding a community with all utilities included is easy with 407apartments' search tools, just visit the utility section and check off the filters for water and electricity included.

 Conventional (Joint Leased) Apartments